JavierTovar19/Uart-_FPGA/Chapter-3:-NOT-Gate.-Inv.md

     $ sudo iceprog inv.bin

-## Testing the new inversion gate
+## Testing the inversion gate
 The iCEstick board has an expansion port connected to some of the pins of the FPGA.
 It's useful to solder a female pin strip to have easy access to them.
-You can see the strip soldered to the lower pins.
+You can see the strip soldered to the lower pins in the picture below.

 ![Imagen 3](https://raw.githubusercontent.com/Obijuan/open-fpga-verilog-tutorial/master/tutorial/ICESTICK/T03-inv/images/inv-4.png)